-We have attempted to clean up every error in this new edition, but-as happens with operating systems-a few obscure bugs may remain.
-We would appreciate hearing from you about any textual errors or omissions that you identify.
+We have attempted to clean up every error in this new edition, but-as happens with operating systems-a few obscure bugs may remain; an up-to-date errata list is accessible from the book's home page.
+We would appreciate hearing from you about any textual errors or omissions in the book that are not on the current list of errata.